 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a handheld electric mixer, cream together the butter and both sugars until light and fluffy, about 3 minutes.
 Beat in the eggs, one at a time, scraping down the sides as needed.
 Beat in the milk and the vanilla extract until combined.

-- In a medium bowl, stir together the flour, baking soda, baking powder and salt.
+- In a medium bowl, stir together the flour, baking soda, and salt.
 On low speed, gradually beat the flour mixture into the butter/sugar mixture until just incorporated.
 Turn mixer off.
 Using a wooden spoon or strong spatula, stir the oats and chocolate chips into the cookie dough, stirring just until incorporated.

 - Scoop 2-inch balls of cookie dough onto the prepared baking sheets, leaving about 1 and 1/2 inches between so they have room to spread.